 Small Commercial Tax Credit

-The Maryland Historical Trust is now accepting applications for Small Commercial projects.
+The Maryland Historical Trust will accept applications for small commercial projects on a first-come, first-served rolling basis until the program cap of $4 million has been reached.
 Eligible projects may earn a state income tax credit equal to 20 percent of qualified rehabilitation expenditures.

-Small commercial rehabilitations are defined as projects that do not exceed $500,000 in total qualified rehabilitation expenses and are not used for more than 75 percent residential rental purposes.
+Small commercial rehabilitations are defined as projects that do not exceed $500,000 in total qualified rehabilitation expenses.
 The credit is capped at $50,000 in a 24-month period and must have a minimum of $5,000 of eligible expenses to qualify.
+Projects in a qualified Opportunity Zone may be eligible for additional tax credits.

 The state small commercial tax credit may be used with federal and local historic tax credits.
 Federal applications are reviewed by MHT in coordination with the National Park Service and should be submitted simultaneously for a streamlined review.
 MHT review is independent of local review and may not be waived or substituted for local approval.
 Please contact your county or municipality for more information about local tax credits.